intel/llvm/sycl/doc/DeviceGlobal.md

 The headers, of course, include the declaration of the new `device_global` class, which is described in the [extension specification][1].
-The declaration of this class uses partial specialization to define the class differently depending on whether is has the `device_image_life` property.
+The declaration of this class uses partial specialization to define the class differently depending on whether is has the `device_image_scope` property.
 When the property is not present, the class has a member variable which is a pointer to the underlying type.
 Member functions which return a reference to the value (e.g. `get`) return the value of this pointer: